Inspecting your fireplace and chimney is essential to keeping them running properly and safely.

 LVL 1 Inspection

 A level 1 inspection is a minimum requirement.
 This inspection is recommended for a chimney under continued service, under the same conditions and with the continued use of the same appliance.
 In a level 1 inspection, the readily accessible portions of the exterior, interior, and accessible portions of the appliance and the chimney connection should be examined.
-We will be looking for the basic soundness of the chimney structure, and flue as well as the basic appliance installation and connections.
+We will be looking for the basic soundness of the chimney structure and flue, as well as the basic appliance installation and connections.
 We will also verify the chimney is free of obstruction and combustible deposits.

 LVL 2 Inspection

 A level 2 inspection is required when any changes are made to the system.
-Changes include a change in the fuel type, changes to the shape of, or materials in the flue, or the replacement or addition of an appliance of a dissimilar type, input rating, or efficiency.
+Changes include a change in the fuel type, changes to the shape of or materials in the flue, or the replacement or addition of an appliance of a dissimilar type, input rating, or efficiency.
 Additionally, a level 2 inspection is required upon the sale or transfer or a property or after an operation malfunction or external event that is likely to have caused damage to the chimney.
 Building fires, chimney fires, seismic events, as well as weather events are all indicators that this level of inspection is warranted.
-There are no speciality tools required to open doors, panels, or coverings in performing a level 2 inspection.
+There are no specialty tools required to open doors, panels, or coverings in performing a level 2 inspection.
 A level 2 inspection shall also include a visual inspection by video scanning or other means in order to examine the internal surfaces and joints of all flue liners incorporated in the chimney.
-No removal or destruction of permanently attached portions of the chimney or building structure or finish shell shall be required by a level 2 inspection.
+No removal or destruction of permanently attached portions of the chimney, building structure or finish shall be required by a level 2 inspection.